 Anonos is a global provider of data privacy and security technology, with more than a decade of experience in developing privacy-preserving software that helps organizations turn regulated and sensitive data into a competitive advantage.
-With 26 granted international patents, the company's platform leverages GDPR-compliant Statutory Pseudonymization to make it possible to legally analyze, combine and use data across untrusted environments, turning it into a business asset without violating privacy, security, or regulatory restrictions.
+The company's Data Embassy software platform, which is protected by 26 granted international patents, leverages GDPR-compliant Statutory Pseudonymization to make it possible to legally analyze, combine, and use data across untrusted environments, turning it into a business asset without violating privacy, security, or regulatory restrictions.

-Anonos' Data Embassy software centers around Variant Twins: non-identifiable yet 100% accurate variations of the source data required for specific use cases.
+Anonos' Data Embassy software centers around Variant Twins: nonidentifiable yet 100% accurate variations of the source data required for specific use cases.
 The patented system uses a combination of state-of-the-art privacy-enhancing and de-identification techniques, including Statutory Pseudonymization, to replace directly and indirectly identifying personal data, such as a person's name and date of birth, with unique de-identifiers that prevent attribution of the data to a specific person without permission.
-Protection rules are centrally customized, configured and enforced, and they can be adjusted as required with downstream changes automatically applied.
+Protection rules are centrally customized, configured, and enforced, and they can be adjusted as required with downstream changes automatically applied.

-Variant Twins provide unique feature advantages compared to more traditional solutions in the following ways:
+Variant Twins provide unique feature advantages compared with more traditional solutions in the following ways:

-- " Universal data protection Variant Twins can travel anywhere because granular data privacy and security controls are embedded within them, so they remain protected while in use regardless of their location. - " Specific scope of use Variant Twins are designed to provide only the minimal level of identifying information necessary for a particular purpose, preventing processing or analysis beyond that specific use case. - >> 100% accuracy Variant Twins have the same mathematical properties as equivalent source data, ensuring no degradation in accuracy or value, so they deliver the same results as processing cleartext but without the risks of unauthorized re-identification. - " Dynamic pseudonymization Protections in each transformed Variant Twin vary by time, purpose, place and use to prevent multiple datasets from being recombined to re-identify a data subject, defeating linkage and inference attacks. - Sontrolled relinking Only when authorized, can a Variant Twin be relinked to other Variant Twins or to source data, which is held separately and under the exclusive control of the designated party, so the resulting insights can be applied.
+- " Universal data protection.
+Variant Twins can travel anywhere because granular data privacy and security controls are embedded within them, so they remain protected while in use, regardless of their location. - " Specific scope of use.
+Variant Twins are designed to provide only the minimal level of identifying information necessary for a particular purpose, preventing processing or analysis beyond that specific use case.

-- SPOTLIGHT - " Auditability The re-linkability of Variant Twins, combined with audit logs of all activities within Data Embassy, ensure full capture of data lineage and protections applied.
+- " 100% accuracy.
+Variant Twins have the same mathematical properties as equivalent source data, ensuring no degradation in accuracy or value, so they deliver the same results as processing cleartext but without the risks of unauthorized re-identification. - " Dynamic pseudonymization.
+Protections in each transformed Variant Twin vary by time, purpose, place, and use to prevent multiple data sets from being recombined to re-identify a data subject, defeating linkage and inference attacks. - Controlled re-linking.
+Only when authorized can a Variant Twin be re-linked to other Variant Twins or to source data, which is held separately and under the exclusive control of the designated party, so the resulting insights can be applied. - " Auditability.
+The re-linkability of Variant Twins, combined with audit logs of all activities within Data Embassy, ensures full capture of data lineage and protections applied.